Capstone-DIY/Mobile-Development/README.md

 ### Featured Technologies

+- **[Figma](https://www.figma.com/)**: Figma apps are used for DIY (Discover Inner You) design, especially for creating user interfaces (UI) and creating seamless and engaging user experiences (UX).
+With features such as reusable components, developer-friendly tools, and plugins galore, Figma simplifies the design process while ensuring that DIY apps achieve a consistent, polished, and professional look.
-- **[Node.js](https://nodejs.org)**: It is suitable for those who need real-time communication between client and server.
+- **[Android Studio](https://developer.android.com/studio)**: It is suitable for those who need real-time communication between client and server.
 The single-threaded event system is very fast when handling many requests at once from clients.
-- **[Framework Express.js](https://expressjs.com)**: This framework offers several features such as routing, view rendering, and supports middleware.
-In other words, it will save a lot of time in Node.js application development.
-- **[Google Cloud Platform (GCP)](https://cloud.google.com/)**: Grow from prototype to production without having to think about capacity, reliability, or performance.
-Easily capture, manage, process, and visualize data with Google Cloud data analytics products.
+-
 ## Contact

 | Name                  |  Path  | Email                     |